patek1/LocalRAG/README.md

 -   An OpenAI API key (optional, for RAGAs evaluation only)

 ### Hardware
--   Apple Silicon Mac (M1, M2, M3 series) with macOS 12.3+ recommended for MPS acceleration
--   Tested on M3 Max with 48GB RAM, but should run (potentially slower) on less powerful Apple Silicon machines
+-   Tested on M3 Max with 48GB RAM, but should run (potentially slower) on less powerful machines
 -   At least 20GB of free disk space (for models, dependencies, and vector stores)

 ### Data